rsksmart/devportal-1.0/_rsk/architecture/powpeg.md

 ## Firmware Attestation

 RSK PowHSM firmwares, as well the full node and Powpeg nodes, are generated using deterministic builds, yet currently the firmware installation on PowHSMs cannot be fully trust-free.
 An auditing group must attest for the correctness of the process of firmware installation on each new device or batch of devices.
 But we’re improving this area with a new defence: the next iteration of the PowHSM firmware (version 2.1) is capable of providing firmware attestation using security features provided by the device.
-Therefore, our next objective is to include firmware attestation as part of our deployment procedures, or even periodically as *keepalive* messages.
+Therefore, the next objective is to include firmware attestation as part of RSK's deployment procedures, or even periodically as *keepalive* messages.
 Soon attestation messages will be stored in the blockchain and every member of the community will be able to validate PowHSM firmwares.

 ## Proof of Work is Proof of Time